2019-2020 Professors for the Future Fellows

 (Ph.D.
 Candidate, Music)

-When developing my proposal for dissertation fieldwork in ethnomusicology, I found myself not only overwhelmed with the task of creating an important and manageable project, but also with ensuring that my project would be approved by the Institutional Review Board.
-I found this process tiresome and confusing, as much of the language of the IRB is better formulated for projects in the sciences and I wasn’t sure how it applied to the extremely flexible and unquantifiable nature of qualitative ethnographic research.
-Upon speaking with other researchers in the humanities and social sciences, I realized that confusion over IRB approval was a common experience.
+When developing my proposal for dissertation fieldwork, I found myself not only overwhelmed with the task of creating an important and manageable project, but also with ensuring that my project would be approved by the Institutional Review Board.
+I found this process difficult and confusing, as much of the language of the IRB is better formulated for projects in the sciences and I wasn’t sure how it applied to the extremely flexible and unquantifiable nature of qualitative ethnographic research.

 There's An App For That!
 Using Digital Tools to Build Community and Ease Academic Workflow